This easy french onion soup is perfect for chilly evenings!

 Suddenly, he had a salad, and I was eating the last few spoonfuls of that luscious soup.

 To say I put our new marriage to the test that evening is an understatement.
-In fact, I’d go so far as to say that if we hadn’t been head-over-heels-in-love-newlyweds, taking that bowl of soup from him may have been grounds for divorce.
+In fact, I’d go so far as to say that if we hadn’t been head-over-heels-in-love-newlyweds, taking that bowl of soup from him may have been grounds for immediate divorce.

-But he hung in there with me for a while, and I made up for my major transgression by making him plenty of soup.
+But I eventually made up for my major transgression by making him plenty of this soup.
 Only I made this much healthier version and I’ve never looked back!